dgray001/gray_online/PLANS.md

  - need fully functioning db and user profiles

 P3/P4:
- - abstract header (to exit, see players/viewers) in-game
  - loader for client requests in lobby: room-create, room-join, room-leave, room-rename
  - client still leaves room if it fails => sync state
  - handle other failures by syncing state => show message